 Build Up Their Confidence

 Start small and ensure your dog gets the best chance of not worrying.
-Build their confidence slowly; practice, ask your dog to stay, sit, down, and wait (whatever works in your training) while you leave the room for just a moment.
-Make sure that your dog on the other side of a closed door inside the home for short periods each day.
+Build their confidence slowly; practice, ask your dog to stay, sit down, and wait (whatever works in your training) while you leave the room for just a moment.
+Ensure your dog is on the other side of a closed door inside the home for short periods each day.

-Keep on working on this, don’t skip this step.
-Their confidence when the dog is alone could be the key to resolve the dog’s underlying anxiety or help reduce dog anxiety.
+Keep working on this; don’t skip this step.
+Their confidence when the dog is alone could be the key to resolving the dog’s underlying anxiety or helping reduce dog anxiety.

-Help your dog feel comfortable being left alone by gradually building up the amount of time he’s alone.
+Help your dog feel comfortable being left alone by gradually building up his time alone.
 Start with just a few minutes and work up to more extended periods.
 This will help your dog feel more confident and secure when left alone.

 Going out